Ezra Bridger: Ahsoka

-Ezra made his live action debut in the series Ahsoka with Eman Esfandi portraying him.
-He first appears in "Part One: Master and Apprentice" in a hologram message that he recorded before his disappearance before making a physical appearance in "Part Six: Far, Far Away."
-At the end of the first season, he and Thrawn both return to the galaxy.
+Ezra made his live-action debut in the Disney+ series Ahsoka, portrayed by Eman Esfandi.
+He first appears in "Part One: Master and Apprentice" in a hologram message that he recorded before his disappearance.
+Ezra makes his first in-person appearance in "Part Six: Far, Far Away", reuniting with Sabine Wren after she tracked him to the galaxy he and Thrawn had disappeared to.
+In the first season finale, "Part Eight: The Jedi, the Witch, and the Warlord", Ezra builds himself a new lightsaber and attempts to prevent Thrawn's escape alongside Sabine and Ahsoka.
+While the latter two stay behind, Ezra is able to board Thrawn's ship and returns to the original galaxy, where he reunites with Hera Syndulla.

+Ezra has been confirmed to be returning in the show's second season, with Eman Esfandi reprising his role.

 Novels

 On August 5, 2014, Del Rey Books published Star Wars: Ezra's Gamble, a prequel novel to the Rebels short film "Property of Ezra Bridger".

 Video games

-Bridger, as he appeared in the first half of the series, appears in the following video games: